Summer Maintenance Tips for School Playgrounds

 You should have pest control professionals safely remove any nests.
 If you find honeybees, you may want to contact a beekeeper to preserve your local bee population.

 You can also implement regular pest prevention techniques to keep bugs away.
 One way to prevent nesting bugs is to keep your playground thoroughly clean.
 Complete tasks like these regularly:

 - Sweeping or hosing down play equipment

 - Cutting back weeds

 Consistent actions like those can help prevent bugs from gathering in your play area.

 Though you likely have a long list of school maintenance tasks to carry out to prepare the building for the upcoming school year, playground inspections should be at the top of your list.

 Playground equipment should be treated as an extension of the classroom, as students learn valuable skills through unstructured play.
-Classrooms are kept in quality conditions to ensure a safe learning environment, and the same should be done with your playground.
-Regularly conducting an inspection of playground equipment ensures your students are playing on safe materials and getting the best play experience possible.
+Classrooms are kept in quality conditions to provide a safe learning environment, and the same should be done with your playground.
+Regularly conducting an inspection of playground equipment reassures you that your students are playing on safe materials and getting the best play experience possible.

-Because playgrounds are so beneficial for kids, routine maintenance ensures students have a functional and safe playground so they can receive the valuable health and cognitive benefits of outdoor play.
+Because playgrounds are so beneficial for kids, routine maintenance is essential.
+Students need a functional and safe playground so they can receive the valuable health and cognitive benefits of outdoor play.
 At the very least, you should have your playground inspected once a year, and summer is the best time to do so.
 Of course, the more frequently you check the equipment’s condition, the more likely you are to find and repair an issue before it creates a bigger problem.